The Best Online Bachelor’s in Project Management Programs

 Candidates interested in this specialized program apply with high school or college transcripts.
 Baker does not require ACT or SAT scores, but applicants may include them if they prefer.
 Baker accepts incoming transfer credits from many institutions based on earned grades and relevance to the student’s program of study, and enrollment coordinators help applicants understand credit transfer options.

-Online Bachelor’s in Project Management Careers
+Online Bachelor’s in Project Management Overview

 Because project management degrees provide an array of marketable skills, graduates enter careers across industries.
 Project management professionals are strong leaders and proficient multitaskers.
 The careers below are a few examples of options for graduates with a project management degree.

 - Because construction is an inherently project-based industry, many employers desire graduates with project management degrees.
 Project managers in the construction industry oversee the day-to-day operations at building sites.
 Job duties include estimating building costs, designing project schedules, and ensuring high-quality work.
 Successful candidates demonstrate contract negotiation and budget-management skills.

 - Entry Level: $58,000